ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: load_impedance

     This channel-based attribute specifies the load impedance connected to the analog output of the channel.
-If you set this attribute to NIFGEN_VAL_MATCHED_LOAD_IMPEDANCE (-1.0), NI-FGEN assumes that the load impedance matches the output impedance.
+If you set this attribute to :py:data:`~nifgen.NIFGEN_VAL_MATCHED_LOAD_IMPEDANCE` (-1.0), NI-FGEN assumes that the load impedance matches the output impedance.
 NI-FGEN compensates to give the desired peak-to-peak voltage amplitude or arbitrary gain (relative to 1 V).

     The following table lists the characteristics of this property.